Skip links

 • Competitive and keyword research: Ongoing competitive research refreshes take 15 to 20 hours a month when done well, which is time your senior marketers should not be spending.

 The partnership fails when the agency starts making brand, strategy, or relationship calls that should belong to you.
 It also fails when the in-house team tries to second-guess every tactical decision from the agency.
-A clean split protects both sides.
+A clean split protects both sides and keeps the ROI traceable.

 Work that must stay in-house: